I love books – all kinds of books.

 As a puppeteer, I read many reference books, and my dictionary and thesaurus are great friends.
 I spend many hours researching a wide range of topics for each new show – from Egyptology to macro-invertebrates, from the human body to leafy sea dragons – how cool is that!

-My greatest passions is to write books, plays and shows that help people which also requires much research.
-As a storyteller, besides writing my own stories for teling, I read myths and legends, classic tales, and hundreds of short stories and poems written by other people.
+My greatest passion is to write books, plays and shows that help people which also requires much research.
+As a storyteller, besides writing my own stories for telling, I read myths and legends, classic tales, and hundreds of short stories and poems written by other people.
 One of my favourite authors is Michael Rosen, his stories really come alive when read or told aloud.
 I also love Carlo Collodi’s ‘Pinocchio’, which is quite eerie in parts.

 My favourite book of all time is is a diary written in 1931 by my father at age 12 as he toured with his older brother through China and Japan.
 They travelled by cargo boat, train and car and my father wrote in his diary every day.
 He also lists the books he read while on board ship – I want to read those books too.
 Finding my father’s diary has encouraged me to keep a diary for my own children and grandchildren.